Associate Professor of English

 Hall Campus Center, #232

-Before joining the faculty at Lynchburg College, I was a graduate student and adjunct professor at the University of Illinois where I taught English literature, composition, and business writing.
+Before joining the faculty at University of Lynchburg, I was a graduate student and adjunct professor at the University of Illinois where I taught English literature, composition, and business writing.

 - “Phallic Nationalism: Limits of Male Homosocial Desire in A Spy on Mother Midnight.”
 Forthcoming.
 Genders (Fall 2012).